For Fans of The Expanse Who Love Romance

 What is The Starfall Accord about?

 The Starfall Accord is a space opera romance set aboard a starship caught up in interstellar politics.
-The world feels gritty and lived in — ships break, survival is never guaranteed — and a slow burn romance at the heart of the story raises the emotional stakes alongside the physical ones.
+Its conflict stays grounded in human stakes: it is a sci fi romance with no aliens, just rival human factions.
+The world feels gritty and lived in.
+Ships break, survival is never guaranteed, and a slow burn romance at the heart of the story raises the emotional stakes alongside the physical ones.

 What genre is The Starfall Accord?